 There are construction workers in demand in many counties of the U.S.A.
 These counties include Gloucester City, NJ; Lansdowne, PA; Cinnaminson, NJ; Darby, PA; Audubon, NJ.

-After realizing how essential is mental wellness for construction workers, it is the time to take action.
+After realizing how essential mental wellness is for construction workers, it is time to take action.
 Join accredited trade schools for construction and kickstart your career today!